etc5523-2020/my-blog-EmilySheehan0012/content/authors/admin/_index.md

 - Visitors
 ---

-Emily Sheehan is a student at Monash University studying the Master's of Business Analytics.
+Emily Sheehan is a student at Monash University studying a Master's in Business Analytics.
 She has completed a Bachelor of Commerce at the University of Melbourne, and is interested in learning more about artifical intelligence and how data can be used to solve real world problems.